Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 4. Click the *Choose the data type of your start place* field and enter the name of the place or a keyword you are searching for.

     > [Info] The list of places is filtered for your keyword as you type.
+See the data models at *Dev Tools > API > Tab Data Model* and search for the data model that matches your needs.
+For example, if you want to process specific business document types, check the data models in the *Fakturierung* section and search for **BusinessDocument**.

 5. Select the start place you want to add in the list of places.